Journey to Pascha

 By the end of this Lesson, learners should be able to:

-• Describe the nature and meaning of the Great and Holy Sabbath (Holy Sarurday)
+• Describe the nature of Great and Holy Sabbath as "transforming"

 box bottom border